 Precise time is measured with sophisticated atomic clocks with an accuracy of a couple of seconds in a million years or so.
 Which is just about good enough for us pilots.

-Aviation regulations also require pilots to have a accurate time indicator, either as wrist watch or as a clock in the aircraft.
+Aviation regulations also require pilots to have an accurate time indicator, either as wrist watch or as a clock in the aircraft.

 Time is the main ingredient used in navigation in, for example GPS devices.
 Which relies on exact time to calculate precise speed and position.
 Some countries only allow VFR during daylight so the pilot must know the exact moment of the end of daylight to make sure he lands before that.
 Flight plans also use UTC for time registration.

 To measure time we need a certain accurate reference, the sun is a good candidate as it crosses our skies pretty much every day.
-This way we can divide the day into minutes and hours and the days will rollover into weeks, months and seasons until years have gone by.
+This way we can divide a solar day into hours and minutes and the days will rollover into weeks, months and seasons until years have gone by.

 In 365 days, the Earth rotates around the sun and this period is called a year.
 At the same time the planet rotates around its own axis in a certain time period, which we called a day.
 The daily rotation is to the east and this makes the sun rise in the east and setting in the west.

-The orbit of the Earth around the sun is not exactly 365 days, it is 5 hours, 48 minutes and 45 seconds longer and slowing down.
-A correction is made every four years to enter a leap year of 366 days (usually at the end of February (2016)).
+The orbit of the Earth around the sun is not exactly 365 days, it is 5 hours, 48 minutes and 45 seconds longer and slowing down very gently.
+A correction is made every four years to enter a leap year of 366 days (usually at the end of February (2016, last time)).
 With a final correction of removing 3 days every 400 years, the next one is coming up in 2100.

 The axis of the Earth is tilted about 23°27'.
 Having the effect of seasons when the Earth moves around the sun.
 The tilt is also not quite stable, it wobbles a bit thus causing slight variations in the climate throughout the seasons.
 Even the distance from the Earth to the sun is not the same throughout the year.
 This creates more variations in the climate in those seasons.

 The greatest Earth-Sun distance is during the beginning of July, and it is called Aphelion.
 The shortest distance is during the first days of January, called Perihelion.
-And this too is causing all kinds of seasonal variations to global weather/climate.
+And this too is causing all kinds of seasonal variations to global weather and climate.
+Sometimes it warms up a bit and other times it cools off.
 But don't worry about it, this is quite normal.

 The Earth is also divided into time zones and each zone is roughly 15° apart, equal to an hour.
 This way each zone has its own local time, although local mean time (see below) is different for each of the 15° meridians of longitude in that zone.
 Greenwich (UTC) is in the Z (Zulu) time zone, this notation is sometimes used in meteorological forecasts to indicate UTC.